balu-Devps/html-tutorial-for-beginners/html file/html intoduction.md

 **JavaScript**
 ## Plays behavioral role or it interacts with the user, for ex: Alerting users through message boxes, or when user clicks on submit button, JavaScript validates user has entered all the required/mandatory field before submitting data to sever, etc. Through JS user can request data from server for ex: their checking account balances or transaction data.
-# Structure + Present + Behavior combined all these three makes the web working and helps human to improve their standard of living or simply.
+# Structure + Present + Behavior combined all these three makes the web working and helps human to improve their standard of living.